 Salmon en Papillote

 Salmon en Papillote is an easy and satisfying recipe that’s perfect for a weeknight dinner.
-It’s flavorful and aromatic!
+Fresh salmon fillets, vegetables, lemon, and herbs are cooked in parchment paper for a flavorful and aromatic meal!

 I’m always taken aback every time I make this recipe and am reminded of how delicious it is.